The Tale Of Michael Rotondo, The 30-Year-Old Man Who Refused To Leave His Parents’ Home, Keeps Getting Weirder

 Calling The Cops On His Dad Over Legos

 When Rotondo moved out late last week, he apparently couldn’t let go without one last salvo at his parents.
-As Fox News reported at the time, Rotondo called the cops because his eight-year-old son’s Legos were in the house and his (Michael’s) father wouldn’t let him look for them.
-Eventually all was made right, but still.
+As Fox News reported at the time, Rotondo called the cops because his 8-year-old son’s Legos were in the house and his (Michael’s) father wouldn’t let him look for them.
+Eventually, all was made right, but still.

 What’s In Michael Rotondo’s Future?